rubyjax/monthly_talks/19Jan17/code_examples/coding_exercise.md

 oh, and of course... write tests

-you will have one hour
+you will have one hour to do as much as you can, GO!